gbdev/gb-asm-tutorial/src/cheatsheet.md

 ### Making the window and background use different tilemaps

-By default, the window and background layeer will use the same tilemap.
-That is, any tiles you draw on the background/window, will be mirrored on the window/background.
+By default, the window and background layer will use the same tilemap.
+That is, any tiles you draw on the background will be mirrored on the window and vice versa.

 For the window & background, there are 2 memory spaces they can utilize: `$9800` and `$9C00`.
 For more information, refer to the [Pan Docs](https://gbdev.io/pandocs/Tile_Maps.html)